bequantit/openfarmai-beta/README.md

 If you are installing OpenFarma Assistant on your personal computer (not deploying to Streamlit Cloud), do not install `pysqlite3-binary` from the requirements.txt file.
 This package is specifically required for cloud deployment and may conflict with your local SQLite installation.

 When installing locally, you can either:
-- Remove `pysqlite3-binary` from requirements.txt before running `pip install -r requirements.txt`
+- Remove or comment out `pysqlite3-binary` from requirements.txt before running `pip install -r requirements.txt`
 - Or selectively install packages excluding pysqlite3: `pip install -r requirements.txt --exclude pysqlite3-binary`

 ## Python Version Compatibility